• Skip to primary navigation

 175 g Dark Chocolate, 25 g Unsalted Butter

 • Once cooled, the shells will peel easily off of your parchment paper.
 Find each shell's matching half and pipe a circle of ganache into the middle.
-Finally, top with the matching half.
+Finally, top with the matching half, place in the fridge overnight for the perfect texture and taste before enjoying!

 Notes